jumblexacm/jumble-bot/README.md

         - Under **"Scopes"**, check `bot`
         - Under **"Bot Permissions"**, check `Read Messages/View Channels`
     - As your redirect URL, choose your redirect URI from earlier
-    - Copy the generated URL, because it disappears if you navigate away from the page.
+    - Save the generated URL, because it disappears if you navigate away from the page

 5. Activate the bot
     - Use the generated URL to invite the bot to your dev server